felixjchen/ECC-Cache/README.md

 ## Week 3
 - Heartbeats, 2PC , Better Restore
 - Raft start one / client improvements
+- Dockerize everything, docker-compose and compiling the project
+- Figured out cAdvisor for resource monitoring

 - Choose a testing framework, strategy that can monitor resources and time
 - 2PC + Restore